-Toronto, February 10, 2018– The Jamaican Diaspora Crime Intervention and Prevention Task Force (JDCIPTF) and Partners hosts the first Town Hall Meeting on Saturday, April 7, 2018.
-This is to be held at the Jamaican Canadian Association located at 995 Arrow Rd, North York.
-The Town Hall Meeting is a response to the crime and violence that has been happening in Jamaica.
-Most recently, the Canadian couple, Melbourne and Etta Flake, was killed in early January while on vacation.
-Furthermore, Jamaica’s Prime Minister, Andrew Holness announced the state of emergency for the Parish of St. James, Jamaica due to the violence, and further extended it until May 2, 2018.
+Toronto, March 27, 2018– The Jamaican Diaspora Crime Intervention and Prevention Task Force (JDCIPTF) and Partners will be hosting their first Town Hall Meeting on Saturday, April 7, 2018 at the Jamaican Canadian Association, 995 Arrow Rd, North York.
+The Town Hall Meeting is a response to the status of public emergency in St. James, Jamaica, and the Canadian couple, Melbourne and Etta Flake, that was killed in early January.
+Furthermore, Jamaica’s Prime Minister, Andrew Holness announced the state of emergency was further extended until May 2, 2018.

 The JDCIPTF was formed in May 2016.
 It was done as a direct response of the Jamaican Diaspora to address the crime and violence that Jamaica has been experiencing.
-For the past year, Dr. Francis has recruited professionals with specialized skills and expertise from across the Global Diaspora.
-As a result, the new Crime Intervention and Prevention Task Force was established, and is working towards their first Town Hall Meeting in Toronto.
-The Diaspora intends to “use the Town Hall Meeting to build strong networks in order to enhance and/or boost Jamaica’s security initiatives” maintains Dr. Francis.
+As the founder and head of the Task Force, Dr. Rupert Francis has recruited several professionals with specialized skills and expertise from across the Global Diaspora who form the new Crime Intervention and Prevention Task Force.